WambuiMunene/Natural-Language-Processing-Sentiment-Analysis-on-Tweets/README.md

 ## Data Understanding

-The objective of this project is to build a Natural Language Processing (NLP) model that rates the sentiment of tweets about Apple and Google products as positive, negative or neutral, and in particular be able to pick out negative tweets with a high level of recall.The dataset used to build the model is sourced from CrowdFlower via data.world https://data.world/crowdflower/brands-and-product-emotions.
+The objective of this project is to build a Natural Language Processing (NLP) model that classifies the sentiment of tweets about Apple and Google products as positive, negative or neutral, and in particular be able to pick out negative tweets with a high level of recall.The dataset used to build the model is sourced from CrowdFlower via data.world https://data.world/crowdflower/brands-and-product-emotions.
 This dataset consists of slightly over 9,000 human-rated tweets.

 **Features:** prior to the preprocessing steps every row in the dataset only contains two feature columns; a string containing the full text of an individual tweet, and another string on the product being referred to in the tweet.
 During preprocessing the string of tweet text will be converted inoto individual words creating more features.

 **Target:** the target consists of labels (emotions) for each tweets - positive, negative, neutral and 'can't tell'.
-By looking at the value counts for each sentiment, a decision will be made on which of the classes to use to achieve our objectives.
+By looking at the value counts for each sentiment, a decision was made to drop the 'can't tell' rows. o

 ## Problem Statement